kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 Retrying requests based on HTTP status codes will be gated under the following features:

+* `SupportHTTPRRouteRetryBackendTimeout`

+  * Will test that backend requests that exceed a BackendRequest timeout duration are retried if a `retry` stanza is configured.

 * `SupportHTTPRRouteRetryBackoff`

   * Backoff will only be tested that a retry does not start before the duration specified for conformance, not that the backoff duration is precise.